 It also tastes excellent with salads with and without mozzarella or other light cheeses.

 Marjoram is a must for vegetarians and refines artichokes, potatoes, carrots, peppers, zucchini, spinach, cauliflower, and tomatoes.

 Marjoram promotes digestion and therefore goes well with fatty foods such as goose or lard.

 Good to know

 How do I store spices and herbs?

-Please put your herbs and spices in well closable containers.
-I prefer glasses with screw cap lid, because you can sterilize them well.
-Simply place in boiling water for 5 minutes before use.
-Store the glasses in a dark, dry and cool place.
+Please put your herbs and spices in a well-sealed container.
+I prefer jars with screw top lids because they are easy to sterilize.
+Please place it in boiling water for 5 minutes before use.
+Then store the glasses in a dark, dry, and cool place.